 It is essential that we are paid by our clients in time to pay the media.
 Clients will receive media invoices, in accordance with agreed media schedules, at weekly intervals, any necessary adjustments being made at the end of the month.
 Production and additional service invoices are submitted as the work on each item is completed.

-We issue a proforma invoice for 50% of the total cost of website projects due to the intense nature of the work involved.
+We issue a proforma invoice for 50% of the total cost of new client projects and website projects.
 Payment must be received before the project commences.

 Failure to pay invoices other than for media (see above) within our standard terms will be subject to late interest and compensation under The Late Payment of Commercial Debts (Interest) Act 1998 as amended and supplemented by The Late Payment of Commercial Debts Regulations 2013.
 The current interest rate is calculated at the rate of 8% above the Bank of England’s base rate which may change from time to time.